 This is a card that I don’t actually use, but still pay the annual fee.
 Why?
 Because the annual fee is only $49 and it includes an increase in status level AND an annual free night at an IHG brand hotel, such as the Intercontinental, Hotel Indigo, Crowne Plaza, and Holiday Inn.
 I’ve been able to use the free night every year for a luxurious hotel stay.
 For me, it’s completely worth paying the annual fee on this card.
 I also set a small reoccurring charge on it every few months to keep the account active.

-The Hyatt card has a slightly higher annual fee, but like the IHG card, gives me a free night and increased status.
+The World of Hyatt card has a slightly higher annual fee, but like the IHG card, gives me a free night and increased status.
 I love the Hyatt portfolio of hotels, especially the Andaz brand.
-Paying the annual fee of $75 makes a lot of sense since a room is generally double or triple that amount.
+Paying the annual fee of $95 makes a lot of sense since a room is generally double or triple that amount.

-This card has a $95 annual fee.
+This card has a $0 introductory annual fee for the first year, then $95.
 This is a card that I have contemplated canceling, especially since I have lounge access through my Sapphire Reserve and don’t usually use the free checked bags feature.
 I’ve decided to keep it since I usually end up taking advantage of the United lounge passes.
 Also, I get access to additional reward booking availability through United with this card, which makes it easier to book a reward flight.

 Club Carlson Premier Rewards: